 "Oh, I read good books, too, but only Earthside.
 Why that is, I don't really know.
 Never stopped to analyze it.
 Good books tell the truth, even when they're about things that never have been and never will be.
 They're truthful in a different way.
 When they talk about outer space, they make you feel the silence, so unlike the Earthly kind – and the lifelessness.
 Whatever the adventures, the message is always the same: humans will never feel at home out there." (from 'Pirx's Tale' in More Tales of Pirx The Pilot, 1983)

-Stanisław Lem was born in Lwów (now Lvov, Ukraine), the son of Samuel Lem, a prosperous physician (a laryngologist), and Sabine Lem (née Wollner).
+Stanisław Lem was born in Lwów (now Lvov, Ukraine), the son of Samuel Lem, a prosperous physician (a laryngologist), and Sabine Lem (née Wollner), a housewife.
 The family lived on the second floor of Number Four of Brajerska Street.
 Throughout his childhood Lew devoured books voraciously – he read poetry, novels, popular science books, and his father's anatomy books.
 With his father he used to walk to the Jesuit Garden or toward Saint Jur's Orthodox Church, the enormous barrel in the garden appeared later in a Lem's story, 'The Garden of Darkness'.
 At the age of twelve he received from his father as a present a manual Remington Underwood; with this typewriter Lem wrote his books.

 In an autobiographical essay Lem told, that when his IQ was measured in high school, it was over 180.
 After finishing high school in 1939, Lem entered the Lvov's Medical Institute, but his studies were interrupted by WW II and he moved to Cracow, where he continued his studies in Jagiellonian University.
 To avoid being drafted, he did not take his final exams until 1948.

 the war and Nazi occupation Lem worked in the daytime

 in a German carshop as a mechanic and welder, and at hight he was a